 Mistake #2: Not properly sampling based on your demographics

 You have to know which deals to interview (and which ones to avoid).
 An intelligent sampling approach starts by identifying your key demographics (that is, the slices to want to look at) beforehand.
 Then sample in a manner that allows you get some patterns and/or statistical significance in each demographic.
 You’re going to want to look at how the reasons you win and lose differs by demographic.
 You do this by looking at subsets of deals.
-For instance, generate a win-loss chart using just the deals in which you competed against competitor-A. Then you’ll generate the same chart, but using only the deals where you competed against competitor-B. Then you’ll compare the charts by putting them into a dashboard.
+For instance, generate a win-loss chart using just the deals in which you competed against competitor-A. Then you’ll generate the same chart, but using only the deals where you competed against competitor-B. Then you’ll compare the charts by putting them into a dashboard (as an example, see the dashboard of our win-loss portal that supports this type of analysis).
 The differences that you observe will provide you with more insight.